bigpipe/bigpipe/SPEC/Page.md

 a single page.
 Where as using an `id` attribute would result in a pagelet that can only be rendered once.

-By default we will respond with a `200` statusCode, but if your building a 404 page or maybe an error page, you want to change this.
-This should be controled
+By default we will respond with a `200` status code, but if your building a 404 page or maybe an error page, you want to change this.
+This should be controlled
 through:

 ```js